cooperability/django-for-professionals/README.md

                         • http://127.0.0.1:8000/accounts/password/change/
   - when ready to use a real email server, add `EMAIL_BACKEND = "django.core.mail.backends.smtp.EmailBackend"` to `settings.py` and configure EMAIL_HOST, EMAIL_HOST_USER, EMAIL_HOST_- PASSWORD, EMAIL_PORT, and EMAIL_USE_TLS based on the instructions from your email provider as environment variables.
 ### 11. models, tests, pages for bookstore via `books` app
+  - new app workflow: `docker-compose exec web python manage.py startapp newapp`; then add `newapp` to INSTALLED_APPS in `settings.py`
+  - in a model, the __str__ method controls how the object is outputted in Admin and Django shell.
+  - to change what fields you want displayed in a certain list of admin objects, alter the admin file with a new `list_display` attribute for your class, and register the class and admin with the site, e.g.
+    - `class BookAdmin(admin.ModelAdmin):
+      - list_display = ("title", "author", "price",)
+      - admin.site.register(Book, BookAdmin)`
+  - Once a database model is complete, we need to create the necessary views, URLs, and templates.
+We can display the information on our Web application.
+WSV recommends starting with the URLs, then the views, then the templates.
+  - `ListView` is a Generic Class-Based View provided for common use cases like this.
+All we must do is specify the proper model and template to be used.
+  - Django automatically adds an auto-incrementing primary key to our database models, called `id` and accessed with either `id` or `pk`.
+We can then cast this as an integer and use it in routes, e.g.
+    - `path("<int:pk>/", BookDetailView.as_view(), name="book_detail"),` where we use the universal id of a book as its path
+    - `pk` is more reliable than `id` for this since it signifies primary key, whereas `id` can be changed
+  - in a template, we can showcase the page title in title tags so it appears on the browser tab label, e.g.
+    - {% block title %}{{ object.title }}{% endblock title %}
+  - Just as ListView defaults to object_list which we updated to be more specific, so too DetailView defaults to object which we can make more descriptive using context_object_name.
+  - `get_absolute_url` method sets a canonical URL for a model, and is required when usiing the `reverse()` function.
+  - "Using the pk field in the URL of our DetailView is quick and easy, but not ideal for a real-world project.
+The pk is currently the same as our auto-incrementing id.
+Among other concerns, it tells a potential hacker exactly how many records you have in your database; it tells them exactly what the id is which can be used in a potential attack; and there can be synchronization issues if you have multiple front-ends."
+    - instead, use a slug - a short URL label, or better yet a UUID, Universally Unique
+  - If you create a UU ID for all existing entries in your database, a new migration would cause serious problems.
+Instead, simply delete old migrations and start over.
+    - `docker-compose exec web rm -r books/migrations`

 ### 12. addition of reviews to bookstore; FOREIGN KEYS
 ### 13. image uploading
 ### 14. site permissions; lockdown